 Implementing any mainframe system takes a need for skilled employees working under tight governance.
 However, when Java is involved system admins have to make special considerations.
 That’s because uncontrolled Java code can affect other programs coded in different languages.

-In a different article, Jay Lipovich, Principal Product Manager for mainframe systems at BMC, likens Java on the mainframe to oregano, a somewhat invasive herb.
+Jay Lipovich, Principal Product Manager for mainframe systems at BMC, likens Java on the mainframe to oregano, a somewhat invasive herb.

 The herb oregano left to grow wildly in a garden will eventually spread to neighboring plants.
 And if you don’t watch it, it may end up in another garden and so on and so forth.
 Java treats your mainframe much the same way.
 If it isn’t monitored effectively, your Java code can impact other coding languages on the mainframe.
 But with a little TLC, much like fresh oregano is to the chef, Java can be a valuable asset to developers.